What Are Earwigs?

-It’s a case of a misnomer that snowballed into a long-standing urban legend.
-The bug’s name comes from the Old English words ear wicga, which roughly translates to “ear wiggler” or “ear creature,” which is the where the myth began about this type of insect crawling into your ears while you sleep.
+Earwigs are generally harmless bugs with a bad reputation.
+Despite what you may have heard, they are not known to climb into your ears, although there have been cases of earwigs being found in the ear.
+The name is inaccurate.
+The bug’s name comes from the Old English words ear wicga, which roughly translates to “ear wiggler” or “ear creature,” which is how the myth began about this type of insect crawling into your ears while you sleep.
 Even more disturbing, the mistaken belief held that once in the ear, these insects can tunnel into your brain and lay eggs there.
 This, too, is false.
 These bugs aren’t even interested in entering the human ear.

-Of the 22 species of earwigs in the U.S., only four or five of them are household pests that venture into our homes seeking dark, cozy places for shelter.
-(Not your ears!)
+Of the 22 species of earwigs in the U.S., only four or five of them are household pests that ever venture into our homes seeking dark, cozy places for shelter.
+(Not your ears.)

 Earwigs hide out during the day under and inside leaves, in ground-level debris outdoors, stones, garden mulch, under loose tree bark, and cracks and crevices of trunks.
 They like dark, shaded, moist environments.

-It’s only when they are disturbed (by humans, for instance) that earwigs scurry off looking for fresh hiding places that might include indoors, where they are often mistaken for cockroaches.
+It’s only when they’re disturbed (by humans, for instance) that earwigs scurry off looking for fresh hiding places that might include indoors, where they are often mistaken for cockroaches.

 All in all, earwigs aren’t dangerous.
 They don’t usually bite people or spread disease.
 But you could get pinched by their “claws” if you pick up an earwig.
 The pinch might hurt, but their pincers don’t have venom.
 But they can wreak havoc on gardens, fruit, and leaves and stunt the growth of young seedlings.

 How to Prevent Earwigs